Cura : Care Beyond Boundaries Logo

 • Chipping or fracture of the ceramic, especially with heavy bite forces

-• Recurrent decay at the restoration edge
+• Recurrent decay at the edge of the restoration

 • Pulp inflammation that may require root canal treatment